Bill and Bette Bryant Crisis Nursery

 Christian Alliance for Children in Zambia

-Over the past five years, the Christian Alliance for Children in Zambia has received over 1,300 children, including newly born babies.
+In 2017 alone, 44 children were reintegrated with family or adopted and 90 assessments were completed.
+Over the past five years, the Christian Alliance for Children in Zambia has received over 1,300 children, including newborn babies.
 Of these, more than half were reunited with their families; others were adopted, placed in foster families and/or transferred to other permanent homes.

 The Outreach Foundation is seeking gifts totaling $60,000 for the Bill and Bette Bryant Crisis Nursery to continue its work in God’s mission.